Privacy Policy

 Marketing & Business Development (with limitations):

-• Sending occasional updates, newsletters, or promotional materials (only with consent and with easy opt-out)
+• Sending occasional updates, newsletters, or promotional materials (only with consent and easy opt-out)

 • Improving our services and developing new offerings